 Finding the right ETF Data provider for you really depends on your unique use case and data requirements, including budget and geographical coverage.
-Popular ETF Data providers that you might want to buy ETF Data from are Exchange Data International, Finage, ESG Analytics, and EPFR Global.
+Popular ETF Data providers that you might want to buy ETF Data from are Twelve Data, Exchange Data International, Finage, ESG Analytics, and EPFR Global.

 Where can I buy ETF Data?

 Data providers and vendors listed on Datarade sell ETF Data products and samples.
 Popular ETF Data products and datasets available on our platform are Goldbaum Aggregated Fund Portfolio and Basket Analytics for ETF/ETP/ETCs - Global Coverage by Goldbaum, Company and ETF ESG Screens for global companies by ESG Analytics by ESG Analytics, and Global Stock, ETF, and Index data by Twelve Data.